dtcaciuc/conecerto_scoreboard/README.md

 Unless you set `EVENT_DATE` environment variable, the program will read the same day's results by default.

+> [!NOTE]
-Note: Currently, if program is left running after the previous event, it needs to be restarted on the day of the next event to start reading new data.
+> Currently, if program is left running after the previous event, it needs
+> to be restarted on the day of the next event to start reading new data.

 ## Configuration